yeyushengfan258/McSur-white-kde/README.md

-## Sur-white KDE Theme
+## McSur-white KDE Theme

-Sur-white kde is a light clean theme for KDE Plasma desktop.
+McSur-white kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: